RinCiel/Neural-Network/README.md

-# Neural-Network-Library
+# Neural Network Library
-Based on "Neural Networks from Scratch" by Harrison Kinsley.
+Neural networks based on "Neural Networks from Scratch" by Harrison Kinsley(sentdex).